Tom DeLay: Personal life

 DeLay married Christine Furrh, whom he had known since high school, in 1967.
-In 1972, the DeLays had a daughter, Danielle, who is now a public school math teacher.
+In 1972, the DeLays had a daughter, Danielle, who became a public school math teacher.
+Christine DeLay died on April 27, 2024.

 During his time in the Texas Legislature, DeLay struggled with alcoholism and gained a reputation as a playboy, earning the nickname "Hot Tub Tom".
-By the time of his election to Congress in 1984 he was drinking "eight, ten, twelve martinis a night at receptions and fundraisers."
-In 1985 DeLay became a born-again Christian, and gave up hard liquor.
+By the time of his election to Congress in 1984, he was drinking "eight, ten, twelve martinis a night at receptions and fundraisers."
+In 1985, DeLay became a born-again Christian, and gave up hard liquor.
 Of the Rev. Ken Wilde, an evangelical minister from Idaho who founded the National Prayer Center in Washington, D.C., which houses volunteers who come to the capital to pray for the nation's leaders, DeLay said, "This is the man who really saved me.
 When I was going through my troubles, it was Ken who really stepped up."
 Of his conversion, he said, "I had put my needs first ...
 I was on the throne, not God.
 I had pushed God from His throne."

 In criticizing Newt Gingrich for secretly having an affair with a staffer while Gingrich, as House Speaker, was simultaneously impeaching President Bill Clinton for lying under oath about his affair with White House intern Monica Lewinsky, DeLay said, "I don't think that Newt could set a high moral standard, a high moral tone, during that moment....
-You can't do that if you're keeping secrets about your own adulterous affairs."
+You can't do that if you're keeping secrets about your own adulterous affairs".

 Differentiating between Gingrich's adultery and his own admitted adultery, DeLay said, "I was no longer committing adultery by that time, the impeachment trial.
 There's a big difference. ...
 I had returned to Christ and repented my sins by that time."

 DeLay declined to comment on a 1999 report in The New Yorker that he was estranged from much of his family, including his mother and one of his brothers.
 As of 2001, he had not spoken to his younger brother, Randy, a Houston lobbyist, since 1996, when a complaint to the House Ethics Committee prompted DeLay to state that he had cut his brother off in order to avoid the appearance of a conflict of interest.

-In 1994, Christine DeLay began volunteering as a court-appointed special advocate for abused and neglected children in foster care, and soon thereafter, the DeLays became foster parents to three teenagers In 2005, Christine and Tom DeLay founded Rio Bend, a "Christ-centered" foster care community in Richmond, Texas, that cares for abused and neglected children "as an answer to problems they felt plagued the current foster care system", according to the Rio Bend website, which continues, "The DeLays developed Rio Bend's vision based on Christine's time spent as a special advocate, as well as their experiences together as therapeutic foster parents."